Mvwestbury/AncientGenomicsWorkshop25/README.md

 `Rscript ~/Scripts/ANGSD_jackknife.R file=Spottedmap_minind11_stripedH4.abbababa indNames=Dstats_names.txt outfile=Spottedmap_minind11_stripedH4.jack`

-* If you have added a population identifier you can filter the results using AWK
+* If you have added a population identifier to the indNames file above, you can filter the results using AWK
 1. Only consider relevant topologies ((Cave,Cave),Spotted)
 2. If the results are negative, flip the H1 and H2 individuals to make it positive for easier comparisons